SerhiiShinderovskiy/SerhiiShinderovskiy/README.md

 ## Hi there 👋

-I'm Serhii Shinderovskiy a Junior Full Stack Web Developer.
+I'm Serhii Shinderovskiy a Junior Full Stack Web Developer with deep knowledge in cybersecurity.
 I spend most of my time learning new technologies.

 :mailbox: Reach me out!